How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 Tip 4.
 Use a clean background

-Nothing looks less professional than a messy or distracting background in a video.
-When choosing a shooting location, opt for a solid-colored background.
-It might be a wall, backdrop paper, or even a bedsheet.
-Make sure there’s no window or another reflective surface in the background.
+Nothing looks less professional than a messy background.
+When choosing a shooting location, opt for a solid-colored background: a wall, backdrop paper, or even a bedsheet.
 Otherwise, you can catch the camera in the reflection or make the presenter look dark and shadowy.

-It’s also a good idea to record a training video in a “professional” environment, such as the place where you work.
-For example, if you’re going to train customer service agents, it’s sensible to shoot a video in your office.
-If the audience is car dealership staff, you may want to film right in the car service department.
+It’s also a good idea to record a training video where you work.
+For example, if you’re going to train customer service agents, shoot a video in your office.
+For car dealership employees, you may want to film right in the car service department.

 Tip 5.
 Add annotations